-- 2.5 There are several sites of wildlife interest including the Rawdon Ponds (Rawdon Common Pond) Site of Ecological Importance and the Cragg Wood Local Wildlife Site. - 2.6 There are a number of built heritage assets.
-As well as four Conservation Areas, at Cragg Wood, Littlemoor, Little London and Low Green, there are 32 Listed Buildings and a Scheduled Monument in the Parish.
-Grade II Rawdon Hall is dates back to at least 1625; it was built by George Rawdon and is located on Rawdon Hall Drive off Cliffe Lane.
+2.5 There are several sites of wildlife interest including the Rawdon Ponds (Rawdon Common Pond) Site of Ecological Importance and the Cragg Wood Local Wildlife Site.

+- 2.6 There are a number of built heritage assets.
+As well as four Conservation Areas, at Cragg Wood, Littlemoor, Little London and Low Green, there are 33 Listed Buildings and a Scheduled Monument in the Parish.
+Grade II Rawdon Hall dates back to at least 1625; it was built by George Rawdon and is located on Rawdon Hall Drive off Cliffe Lane.
 Subsequent residents were the Overend family who were early followers of the Quaker persuasion, Samuel Bingley a wealthy farmer, a Major Harris, Nathaniel Briggs and his descendants.
 It was requisitioned by the Army during the Second World War.
-Charlotte Bronte visited the Hall when she worked as a governess at nearby Upperwood House. - 2.7 The cup and ring marked rock, 40 metres south-east of Hillcourt is a Scheduled Monument.
+Charlotte Bronte visited the Hall when she worked as a governess at nearby Upperwood House.
+Numerous non-designated heritage assets also make an important contribution made to the built heritage of the area. - 2.7 The cup and ring marked rock, 40 metres south-east of Hillcourt is a Scheduled Monument.
 The carving on this rock has survived well and forms an important part of the prehistoric landscape of the Aire Valley.
 The rock is one of several outliers from the main concentration of carved rocks on Rombalds Moor. - 2.8 Religion has played a significant part in the life and development of Rawdon.
 The Parish Church (St Peter's) was established by the Layton family during the 17th century with the tower being added around 1704.
 There was further development and rebuilding of the church building during the 19th century.
 The churchyard contains several Commonwealth War Graves Commission burials.
 Both the Methodist and Baptist churches have a strong history within the village as evidenced by the number of churches that existed in the past and indeed John Wesley himself preached in Rawdon.
 These, along with the Congregational Church, amalgamated into Trinity Church in 1972.
 A Quaker meeting house has existed in the village since 1697.